 The same issue sees a dragonfly spoof of Spider-Man get splattered on the windshield of an omega-level Smokey & the Bandit rig, before lines like “Who needs sex when you’ve got overdrive?” keep the fun rolling.

 Grimjack can run forever

 You think it’s weird how James Bond switches bodies across the decades?
 With Grimjack that’s built into the story.
 After he walks out on Heaven to save his friends on Earth, Gaunt’s banished from the afterlife, reincarnated for as long as Cynosure exists.
 If the lead actor departs or Gaunt’s story concludes, it’s no problem to reboot with Grimjack’s next incarnation, Jim Twilley, or any other identity – including other species – that you can think of.
 New cast, new conditions, but same old city amid a fresh reset for the character.
-It’s basically American Dr. Who, but entertaining, and about something other than the supporting characters remarking how special the lead is.
+From a storyline logistics perspective, it can be the American Dr. Who, except entertaining, starring a character with a consistent moral code, and about something other than the supporting characters tediously remarking how special the lead is.